sillsdev/docu-pdf/README.md

 ## ℹ️ Note

-This is a fork of the fantastic [mr-pdf](https://github.com/kohheepeace/mr-pdf).
-It is intended for our own internal use in SIL.
-We're only going to maintain it for use with our Docusaurus sites, not the other systems that mr-pdf supports.
+This is a fork of the much appreciated [mr-pdf](https://github.com/kohheepeace/mr-pdf).
+Our fork is just to ease maintenance for use with our Docusaurus sites, not the other systems that mr-pdf supports.

 ## 📌 Introduction